-Clinical prior authorization edits allow us to review a Medicaid member’s medical and drug claims history.
+Clinical prior authorization edits allow us to review a Medicaid/CHIP member’s medical and drug claims history.
 The Vendor Drug Program (VDP) sets the criteria for clinical prior authorization edits.
 If a patient does not meet the criteria then prior authorization will be required.
 If a patient does meet the criteria based on past medical and drug claims then the prescription will be approved without prior authorization.

 What is a quantity limit?
 How is a quantity limit handled?

 A quantity limit may lower the number (or amount) of drugs covered during a certain time period.
 Quantity limits put a limit on the use of certain drugs for quality and safety reasons.
 The quantity limit for each drug is supported by the Food and Drug Administration (FDA) and/or by the instructions in the package insert.
 This program encourages safe and appropriate drug use.
 If a quantity limit is given to a drug, and the prescription is higher than this quantity limit, the local pharmacist will make sure the request is safe.
-If the higher quantity or dose of the drug is considered safe, a supply of up to fifteen (15) days will be given.
+If the higher quantity or dose of the drug is considered safe, a supply of up to fifteen (15) days may be given.
 The provider will contact the Pharmacy Benefit Manager (PBM) vendor to request approval for the larger quantity.

 What is step therapy?
 Are step therapy edits included for Medicaid patients?

 Step therapy is a program that helps control the costs of taking prescription drugs.
 A step therapy plan starts with the most cost-effective and safest drug therapy and moves to other more expensive or less safe therapies, if necessary.
-Currently, the Texas Vendor Drug Program Preferred Drug List (PDL) is enforced for Medicaid members.
+Currently, the Texas Vendor Drug Program Preferred Drug List (PDL) is enforced for Medicaid and CHIP members.
 Step therapy edits are not part of the Texas Vendor Drug Program at this time.
 However, the VDP may write steps into clinical prior authorization edits as appropriate.

 How is generic substitution handled?

 The Texas Vendor Drug Program has a list of drugs on the Preferred Drug List (PDL).
 A drug that is covered by this PDL may be brand or generic.
-The provider is asked to look at the Vendor Drug Program when prescribing medication and write for the preferred product.
+The provider is asked to look at the Vendor Drug Program website when prescribing medication and write for the preferred product.